Objectives of the service

 - Model for pollen actuals and forecasts in Europe is operational, results can be seen in our mobile app

-- Model for hyperlocal pollen measurements is in development, available to our sensor pilot customers.
+- Model for hyperlocal pollen measurements is available in its first version, available to our sensor pilot customers.

 App and web development